 A wonderland of world-class natural attractions, the Shark Bay World Heritage Area was the first location in Western Australia to receive UNESCO status in 1991.
 The area meets four of the ten required natural criteria and remains one of only a handful of places in the world to achieve this high criteria status level.

-Shark Bay is approximately 850 kilometres north of Perth (10 hours drive) or a 2-hour flight to Monkey Mia airport, which is a 10-minute drive from the popular holiday destination of Denham.
+Shark Bay is approximately 850 kilometres north of Perth (10 hours drive) or a 2-hour flight to Monkey Mia airport with Regional Express (REX) which is a 10-minute drive from the popular holiday destination of Denham.

 Did you know: Shark Bay is Australia’s largest bay.
 Boasting over 1000 kilometres of pristine beach and calm, inviting waters.

 - See: Oldest living fossils on Earth; the Hamelin Pool Stromatolites and world-famous Shell Beach

 - Meet: World’s smartest wild dolphins at Monkey Mia

 - Drive: Francois Peron National Park by 4WD

 - Learn: History of the Indigenous Malgana people

 - Experience: Dirk Hartog Island offering stunning natural beauty and untamed wilderness